-Research into musculoskeletal disorders (MSDs) can be grouped into five major areas:
+Arthritis research can be grouped into four major areas:

 Our current scientific focus is on research which studies inflammation and autoimmune reactions, and degenerative processes as they occur in osteoarthritis.
 Projects examine the disease symptoms, in particular immune response in inflammation; the causes, in particular hereditary aspects; and search for improved treatments, prevention and cure.

 Our current programme supports young upcoming scientists at three leading Swiss Universities or University hospitals.
 Funders or researchers outside this focus area may contact us for further information.